Opinion by Richard Baird Posted 6 June 2013

-Ali Sharaf is a Bahrain-based commercial photographer who specialises in fashion, beauty, portrait and lifestyle images for the advertising and editorial sectors, and describes himself as contemporary, upbeat, outspoken and edgy.
-Inspired by Swiss modernism, design agency Mash Creative developed an identity solution that combines an iconic mark, sans-serif typography, weighty and tactile material choices and a timeless black, white and grey colour palette to ‘communicates Ali’s core brand values’ with a timeless simplicity.
+Ali Sharaf is a Bahrain-based commercial photographer who specialises in fashion, beauty and lifestyle images for the advertising and editorial markets.
+He describes himself as contemporary, upbeat, outspoken and edgy.

-Mash’s work delivers, through abstraction and typographic near-neutrality, a contemporary design restraint that while perhaps not edgy or outspoken, balances these personality traits with a professional pragmatism and efficiency.
+Mash’s work delivers, through abstraction and typographic near-neutrality, a contemporary design restraint that while perhaps not edgy or outspoken, balances these personality traits with a professionalism and efficiency.

-The mark’s clever but straightforward communicative value—a union that leverages the traditional, personal associations of a craftsman’s monogram/initial and the more recent abstract and geometric form of an eye—is given a high quality dimensionality through the use of a black and white ink and substrate combination, the urban quality of a cool concrete grey and the commanding weight of heavy duplex business card.
-While on-trend, the framing of the collaterals with contact information – much like a test print running parallel with the edge of the sheet - is a simple but smart detail that works really well to reveal the duality, through orientation, of the mark.
+The marque’s straightforward communicative value—a union that leverages the traditional, personal associations of a craftsman’s monogram and the more recent geometric interpretation of an eye—is given a high quality dimensionality through its application as a black and white ink treatment across the urban cool of a concrete grey and the commanding weight of heavy duplex business card.
+The framing of the collaterals with contact information, running parallel with the edge of the sheet, is a simple but smart detail that works really well to reveal the duality, through orientation, of the mark.

-The sans-serif logo-type is well handled but largely neutral.
-I am not keen the repetition of the A from the mark or the compounding of first and last name but the spacing is solid, the weight bold and confident, the use of sentence case appropriate and the tall x height legible at a variety of sizes.
-Similar typefaces are often used as a default but here the selection sits well within the context of material choice, print finish and layout.
+The sans-serif logotype is well handled but largely neutral.
+I am not keen on the duplication of the marque within the logotype or the compounding of first and last name but the spacing is solid and the weight bold and confident.
+Similar typefaces are often used as a default but here the selection feel appropriate, sitting well within the context of material choice, print finish, layout and image.

-On a blog that posts international work on a near-daily basis this combination does appear familiar in print but the use of orientation to extract the two aspects of the mark adds a neat and unique distinction to the clear professional and contemporary qualities of the elements that surround it whilst sitting well over the organic and humanist detail of Ali’s photography online.
+On a blog that posts international work on a near-daily basis this combination does appear familiar in print but the use of orientation to extract the two aspects of the marque adds a neat and unique distinction to the clear professional and contemporary qualities of the elements that surround it whilst sitting well over the detail of Ali’s photography.